 Tyres with a PU foam layer can (currently) only be shredded to a 6-inch size profile and then exported as TDF.
 Shredding to smaller size profiles has resulted in 'smouldering events' in those shredders.
 For context, only 7% of passenger EOLTs in Australia in 2021-22 were sent to crumbing related fates and less than 1% into the retreads and seconds market.
 However, 78% were sent to export, which almost entirely goes to energy recovery (TSA, 2023).
-This is likely to continue to be an option for the foreseeable future, given the trend for current passenger tyres, and due to a lack of onshore markets.
+So, the requirement to send this type of tyre to TDF is not an issue for the foreseeable future, as the fate (end-market) of most shredded passenger tyres is to export as TDF and will continue to be so.